George Takei

-Takei was born to Japanese American parents, with whom he lived in U.S.-run internment camps during World War II.
+Takei was born to Japanese-American parents, with whom he lived in Tule Lake Segregation Center during World War II.
 He began pursuing acting in college, which led in 1965 to the role of Sulu, to which he returned periodically into the 1990s.
 Upon coming out as gay in 2005, he became a prominent proponent of LGBT rights and active in state and local politics.
 He has been a vocal advocate of the rights of immigrants, in part through his work on the 2012 Broadway show Allegiance, about the internment experience.

-Although Takei was born and raised in California, he spoke both English and Japanese growing up and remains fluent in both languages.
+Takei spoke both English and Japanese growing up and remains fluent in both languages.
 He has won several awards and accolades for his work on human rights and Japan–United States relations, including his work with the Japanese American National Museum in Los Angeles, California.

 Early life

 Takei was born Hosato Takei on April 20, 1937, in Los Angeles, California, to Japanese American parents Fumiko Emily Nakamura (born in Sacramento, California) and Takekuma Norman Takei (born in Yamanashi Prefecture), who worked in real estate.
 His father named him George after King George VI of the United Kingdom, whose coronation took place in 1937, shortly after Takei's birth.
 In 1942, following the signing of Executive Order 9066, the Takei family was forced to live in the converted horse stables of Santa Anita Park before being sent to the Rohwer War Relocation Center for internment in Rohwer, Arkansas.
 The internment camp was in swamplands and surrounded by barbed wire fences.
 The family was later transferred to the Tule Lake War Relocation Center in California for internment.

 Takei had several relatives living in Japan during World War II.
 Among them, he had an aunt and infant cousin who lived in Hiroshima and who were both killed during the atomic bombing that destroyed the city.
 In Takei's own words, "My aunt and baby cousin [were] found burnt in a ditch in Hiroshima."
-At the end of World War II, after leaving Tule internment camp, Takei's family were left without any bank accounts, home or family business; this left them unable to find any housing, so they lived on Skid Row, Los Angeles for five years.
+At the end of World War II, after leaving Tule internment camp, Takei's family was left without any bank accounts, home or family business; this left them unable to find any housing, so they lived on Skid Row, Los Angeles for five years.
 He attended Mount Vernon Junior High School and served as Boys Senior Board President at Los Angeles High School.
 He was a member of Boy Scout Troop 379 of the Koyasan Buddhist Temple.

 Upon graduation from high school, Takei enrolled in the University of California, Berkeley, where he studied architecture.
 Later, he transferred to the University of California, Los Angeles, where he received a Bachelor of Arts in theater in 1960 and a Master of Arts in theater in 1964.
 He also attended the Shakespeare Institute at Stratford-upon-Avon in England and Sophia University in Tokyo.
 In Hollywood, he studied acting at the Desilu Workshop.